RarefiedAir24/wordflect-website/README.md

 ---
 **This logic is now the standard for both web and mobile Wordflect.**
-If you have questions or need a language-specific implementation, contact the web team or open an issue in the main repo.
+If you have questions or need a language-specific implementation, contact the web team or open an issue in the main repo.# Backend theme mappings updated - Sat Sep 20 20:50:21 EDT 2025